 This course examines the institutions (i.e., Congress, the Presidency, and the Courts) of American government in the order that they are presented in the United States Constitution.
 The Constitution itself, thus, serves as the guide.
-Students read relevant chapters from The Federalist in order to gain a full appreciation of the aims of the Founders in terms of the design and intent of the governing institutions.
-Students delve into a good deal of relevant literature, both primary and secondary in nature.
+Students read relevant chapters from The Federalist in order to gain a full appreciation of the aims of the founders in terms of the design and intent of the governing institutions.
+Students delve into a good deal of relevant literature, including both primary and major secondary sources.
 Offered fall semester.
 Three credits.